samarth-07z/Educraft_AI/README.md

 npm install
 ```

-Create a `.env` file in the backend directory:
+Edit the `.env` file in the backend directory with your API keys:
 ```env
 MONGODB_URI=mongodb://localhost:27017/educraftDB
 GEMINI_API_KEY=your_gemini_api_key_here